Henry W. Offen Internship

 The Henry W. Offen UCSB Undergraduate Research Endowment was set up to honor his memory and legacy through the generous donations of family and friends.
 The Endowment provides an annual stipend to support the Internship.
 To be eligible applicants must be registered undergraduates at with sophomore, junior or senior standing when they apply.

-This year’s Intern will work on management-related projects at the Coal Oil Point Reserve (https://copr.nrs.ucsb.edu/).
-COPR is located 4 miles north of the UCSB campus.
-One of seven reserves managed by the University of California Santa Barbara Natural Reserve System, COPR offers a variety of research and education opportunities for students seeking to gain hands on experience.
-The staff of the COPR is trained in a range of topics including marine biology, botany, conservation, and restoration.
+This year’s Intern will work on management-related projects at the Carpinteria Salt Marsh Reserve (https://csmr.nrs.ucsb.edu/).
+The Carpinteria Salt Marsh Reserve (CSMR) is located approximately 20 miles east of the UCSB campus.
+One of the seven reserves managed by the University of California Santa Barbara Natural Reserve System, CSMR offers a variety of research and education opportunities for students seeking to gain hands on experience.

 Internship Details